Public Beta — All features free during beta. No credit card required.

 enabledbooleantrueToggle secret detection on/off.

-builtInPatternsbooleantrueUse the 12 built-in patterns for common secret types.
+built_in_patternsbooleantrueUse the 12 built-in patterns for common secret types.

-scanResponsebooleanfalseAlso scan LLM output for leaked secrets.
+scan_responsebooleanfalseAlso scan LLM output for leaked secrets.

 actionstring"redact""redact" replaces secrets with [SECRET_TYPE]. "block" rejects the request. "warn" flags only.

-customPatternsCustomSecretPattern[]Additional regex patterns with name identifier.
+custom_patternsCustomSecretPattern[]Additional regex patterns with name identifier.

-onDetectcallbackCalled when secrets are found.
+on_detectcallbackCalled when secrets are found.
 Receives array of secret detections.

 Built-in Patterns